groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/basic-usage/electronic-signature-types/esign-document-with-qr-code-signature.md

 structuredData:
     showOrganization: True
     application:
-        name: Sign documents using QR-code and C#
+        name: Sign documents with QR code using C#
-        description: Put generated QR-code on any document with C# language by GroupDocs.Signature for .NET APIs
+        description: Add QR code on any document with C# language by GroupDocs.Signature for .NET APIs
         productCode: signature
         productPlatform: net
     showVideo: True